laraXgram/laraxgram.github.io/src/temple8.md

 <a name="loops"></a>
 ### Loops

-In addition to conditional statements, Temple8 provides simple directives for working with PHP's loop structures.
+In addition to conditional statements, Template provides simple directives for working with PHP's loop structures.
 Again, each of these directives functions identically to their PHP counterparts:

 ```blade
 @for ($i = 0; $i < 10; $i++)